lorcanrae/spaceship-titanic/README.md

 The data is part of an open dataset for the [Spaceship Titanic competition](https://www.kaggle.com/competitions/spaceship-titanic/data) hosted on kaggle.com.
-The train data set contains 8693 rows and the test set contains 4277 rows.
+The train data set contains 8693 rows and the test set contains 4277 rows. y_test is withheld and requires a submission on kaggle.com for the model to be scored.
+Refer to competition for details.